Steven & Alexandra Cohen Foundation Inc

 Getting on Their Radar

 National Giving Tour: The foundation conducts a Giving Tour, visiting nonprofits across all 50 states and territories (31+ visited as of 2023).
-This represents a concrete opportunity for organizations to potentially connect with foundation staff when they visit your region.
+This represents a concrete opportunity for organisations to potentially connect with foundation staff when they visit your region.

 Awareness Date Campaigns: The foundation makes grants aligned with specific observance dates (Pride Month, Women's History Month, Black History Month, etc.).
-Organizations working in these areas during relevant awareness periods may increase their visibility.
+Organisations working in these areas during relevant awareness periods may increase their visibility.

 Decision Timeline